I moved to Australia in March of 2009. As hard as it is to believe, I've been here for about 3.5 years, and guess what – I'm still alive!

 You'll be happy to know that no person has died from a spider-related bite since 1979, as antivenom is now available for all native species.

-Australia is an island country, with close to 60,000 kilometers of coastline and deep ocean on its surrounds.
-These oceans are home to Great White sharks, Tiger sharks and Bull sharks.
+Australia is an island country, with close to 60,000 kilometers of coastline and deep ocean in its surrounds.

 Okay, so it's been a bad year for shark attacks, especially off the coast of Western Australia, but hear me out.

-According to this article from Australian Geographic, of the 877 shark attacks that have happened in Australia since 1791, that's over 221 years, only 216 have been fatal.
+According to an article from Australian Geographic, of the 877 shark attacks in Australia since 1791, that's over 221 years, only 216 have been fatal.

-Besides that, you can find the brown snake, the death adder, and the tiger snake – all of which are considered to be the world's deadliest.
+Besides that, you can find the brown snake, the death adder, and the tiger snake – all of which are considered the world's deadliest.

-It turns out that up to 3000 Australians get bit by snakes each year, but just an average of 2 a year are fatal.
+It turns out that up to 3000 Australians get bit by snakes each year, but just an average of two a year are fatal.